This section provides potential applicants with information about the conditions of engagement to NHMRC.

 Remuneration and conditions are covered under the:

-To be eligible for engagement as an ongoing (permanent) or a non-ongoing (temporary) employee, NHMRC requires that you are an Australian citizen, or be in the process of obtaining citizenship, as detailed in the Public Service Act 1999.
+To be eligible for engagement as an ongoing (permanent) or a non-ongoing (temporary) employee, NHMRC requires that you are an Australian citizen, as detailed in the Public Service Act 1999.
 In exceptional circumstances you may be engaged if you satisfy NHMRC that you are in the process of becoming an Australian citizen.
 You will need to provide NHMRC with proof of your Australian citizenship or application for Australian citizenship.
+An employee who is not an Australian citizen must hold and maintain appropriate work entitlements to be able to perform duties in the APS.
+This is an independent legal requirement.

-Employees new to the APS are subject to a probationary period of up to six months.
+Employees new to the APS and NHMRC are subject to a probationary period of six months with the possibility of extension to a maximum total of 9 months.
 This period enables your manager to assess your suitability for employment in regards to conduct and work performance.
 It also allows time for you to decide if NHMRC is the right workplace for you.
 For further information refer to the APS Values, Employment Principles and APS Code of Conduct and the National Health and Medical Research Council Enterprise Agreement (see above).

-Engagement is subject to a satisfactory police record check and the provision of evidence to confirm your identity.
+Engagement of ongoing, non-ongoing or labour hire employees is subject to a satisfactory character check and the provision of evidence to confirm your identity.
 NHMRC may also require you to undergo a security clearance.
-This will be advised in the Applicant Information.
+This will be advised in the candidate information pack.

 If you have received a redundancy benefit from an APS agency, the Australian Parliamentary Service, or the Murray Darling Basin Commission, please indicate the date you received the benefit in your application.
+The period of exclusion (or 'redundancy benefit period') from employment will depend upon the level of the benefit received.
+Details on the indicative redundancy entitlements and restriction periods can be found at the APSC website.
 Please contact Human Resources for further information on the effect of your redundancy on employment in the APS.